/ Published September 16, 2021

 TSgt Scott serves as the Blue Horizons NCOIC and CSAT's Information Technology Administrator.
 His career path has been, in a word, varied.
 Previously he was the NCOIC of Boundary Protection Operations at the 26th Network Operations Squadron.
 Before that, he worked in the Cargo Movement section of the 42nd Logistics Readiness Squadron.
 Prior to that, he maintained the B-1 offensive avionics systems for the 34th Aircraft Maintenance Squadron.
 Outside of work he enjoys spending time with his wife and two daughters, programming and automotive maintenance.

 AY 21 Blue Horizons Fellows

-Lieutenant Colonel John T. Sophie is a master navigator with over 2,100 hours, including 450 combat hours, in the C-130E, MC-130P, and MC-130J.
-He commissioned through Air Force ROTC at Texas A&M University in 2001 with a BS degree in Engineering Technology.
-Lt Col Sophie is a graduate of US Air Force Weapons School and US Army School of Advanced Military Studies.
-He is a Special Operations aviator with experience on multiple Combatant Command staffs and has commanded at the squadron level.
-Prior to becoming a Blue Horizons Fellow, he was the Deputy Group Commander for the 58 Operations Group at Kirtland Air Force Base, New Mexico.
+Lieutenant Colonel Gregory M. Blom is a Master Air Battle Manager with over 1,800 flight hours, including over 600 combat hours, in the E-3B/C and E-8C.
+He holds a Bachelor's degree from Florida State University, Master’s Degrees from Embry-Riddle Aeronautical University and United States Air Force School for Advanced Air and Space Studies.
+He is also a graduate of United States Air Force Weapons School and United States Army Command and General Staff College.
+He has experience on the Headquarters Air Force A-5/8 staff and commanded at the squadron level.
+Prior to becoming a Blue Horizons Fellow, he was the Deputy Group Commander for the 461 Operations Group at Robins Air Force Base, Georgia.